UTS-eResearch/pbsweb/INSTALL.md

 ### 4. Copy your PBS `pbs_ifl.h` File

 You will need a copy of the file `pbs_ifl.h` from your PBS installation.
 Where do I find `pbs_ifl.h`?

 For PBS Professional its in the development package.
 It's not in the client, execution or server packages.
 So you will need to install this package.
-In my case its named similarly to this `pbspro-devel-2021.1.0.x86_64.rpm`
+In my case its named similarly to this `pbspro-devel-2021.1.0.x86_64.rpm` The `pbs_ifl.h` is not included in this code as you should use the version that came with your PBS installation.

     $ rpm -i pbspro-devel-2021.1.0.x86_64.rpm
     $